 Data Model Maintenance

-Data model maintenance is the process of updating and refining the data model as the business evolves.
-This involves reviewing the data model regularly, identifying areas for improvement, and making changes as needed.
-Maintenance should be performed by a designated data modeling team, with input from business stakeholders and IT professionals.
-The goal of maintenance is to ensure that the data model remains relevant, accurate, and consistent, and that it continues to support the business requirements of the organization.
+Data model maintenance is the process of updating and refining the data model over time, to ensure that it remains relevant and effective.
+Maintenance involves monitoring the data model for changes and updates, and making adjustments as needed.
+Data model maintenance should be performed on a regular basis, to ensure that the data model remains aligned with the organization's business requirements and data needs.

 Conclusion